An SME, small and medium sized enterprise, is the lifeblood of the world’s economies.

 Effective businesses develop systems to run their business.
 They are fixated on small details and passionate about what they do and how they do it.
 Always wanting to provide a predictable and consistent service.

-Successful small business owners are a special breed.
+Successful owners of SME's are a special breed.
 Independent, productive, building, motivating, driving providing solutions.